Hostel: History

 In August 1909, Richard Schirrmann, a teacher in Germany, first published his idea of inexpensive accommodation for youth travel after leading a school camping trip that was derailed by a thunderstorm.
 Schirrmann received considerable support and opened a makeshift hostel for hikers in the school in which he taught.
 On June 1, 1912, Schirrmann opened the first hostel in Altena Castle.
 The original hostel rooms are now a museum.

-Schirrmann served in World War I and after observing a Christmas Truce on the Western Front in December 1915, he wondered whether "thoughtful young people of all countries could be provided with suitable meeting places where they could get to know each other".
+Schirrmann served in World War I and after observing the Christmas truce on the Western Front in December 1915, he wondered whether "thoughtful young people of all countries could be provided with suitable meeting places where they could get to know each other".
 In 1919, he founded the German Youth Hostel Association.

 By 1932, Germany had more than 2,000 hostels recording more than 4.5 million overnights annually.
 The International Youth Hostel Federation (now Hostelling International) was founded in October 1932.
 It is now an organization composed of more than 90 hostel associations representing over 4,500 hostels in over 80 countries.
 These hostels cater more to school-aged children, sometimes through school trips, and families with school-aged children.

 In 1936, Franklin D. Roosevelt was the honorary president of AYH (now Hostelling International USA).
 John D. Rockefeller III was a proponent of hostels and was president for several years.

 During World War II, many hostels in Europe were temporarily shut down or placed under the control of the Hitler Youth.

 In the 1960s and 1970s, hostelling prospered.
 The industry declined during the 1970s energy crisis.

+A law passed in New York State in 2010 banned hostels due to illegal hostels set up in residences, unless a hotel license was obtained.

-Hostels continued to grow during the financial crisis of 2007–2008 in part due to their cost appeal.
+During the 2008 financial crisis and the Great Recession, the hostel market actually grew due to its cost appeal.

-After the Great Recession, the industry grew rapidly in New York City, Rome, Buenos Aires, and Miami.
-However, a 2010 law curbed the growth of hostels in New York City.